 image-center

-Figure 5 from Osman et al. (2021), "Globally resolved surface temperatures since the Last Glacial Maximum".
+Figure 5 from Osman et al. (2021)

 This kind of analysis is a rare turn towards embracing the critical metric of temperature change rates even within the scientific literature, so it was rather surprising that the figure above was not present anywhere in Simon Clark’s video discussing the paper.
 On the one hand, I kind of understand the hesitation to include it—what are all those different-coloured lines sloping at different angles?
 What do they mean?
 Humans, as a general rule, aren’t great at intuitively understanding rates of change the way we can raw magnitudes (see: every first-year calculus class ever).
 But de-emphasizing this aspect of our current warming unfortunately opens us up to all sorts of directions for attack, perhaps most infamously in the form of…